Deniedpluto/evidence/pages/BGGRecommender/UserSimilarity.md

+# UNDER CONSTRUCTION
+I have remvoed this section while I decide what I want to do with it.
+The data volumes were slowing down the page loading and weren't being used.

 # User Similarity
 The first part of the recommendation engine is to find similar users.
 This is done using cosine similarity and pearson's correlation.